C97-BADREDDINE/DoubleLinkPro/README.md

 ## Notes

-- To enter the index, press on the writing window to type the index.
-To access it, press and hold the **'Enter'** key.
+- After insert a number at a specific index, press and hold the 'Enter' key to insert value in Node.
 - To scroll:
   - To scroll to the right, press the **'Right'** key.
   - To scroll to the left, press the **'Left'** key.